Skip to main content Skip to footer site map

 • Plan obligations and liabilities

-The auditor’s job is to help the plan sponsor fulfill its fiduciary duty to its participants.
-During the audit, they’ll identify operational errors, potential fraud risks, and weaknesses and provide insights into internal control processes.
+The auditor’s role is to help plan sponsors meet their fiduciary responsibilities to participants.
+They identify operational errors, assess fraud risks, and uncover weaknesses in internal controls.

 • Employees’ W-2s